Sheridan-Stable/greedy-gnorm/README.md

 # Greedy-Gnorm: A gradient matrix norm-based method for attention head pruning

-This repository contains computer code for reproducing the results numerical described in the manuscript “Greedy-Gnorm: A gradient matrix norm-based method for attention head pruning”
+This repository contains computer code for reproducing the results numerical described in the manuscript “Greedy-Gnorm: A gradient matrix norm-based method for attention head pruning” (currently under review with Machine Learning - Springer Nature).

 ---